 Price | $$ |

-This set of step drill bits are made from high-speed steel and coated in titanium to increase their longevity and decrease their dulling from heat and friction.
-What these step bits do is give you 28 size options but with just 3 drill bits.
+This set of Neiko step drill bits is made from high-speed steel and coated in titanium to increase their longevity and reduce the dulling caused by heat and friction.
+The shape of these step bits provides 28 size options but with just 3 bits.

-The sizes range from 0.188 inches up to 0.75 inches.
-So, whatever the size of the hole, this set has you covered.
-The tips are 135-degree split points, which are the ideal style for drilling through metal.
-It decreases the chances of the bit wandering on the surface of the metal.
+The sizes range from 0.188 inches up to 0.75 inches, so this set is very versatile.
+The tips are 135-degree split points, which are ideal for drilling through metal as they make it less likely that the bit will wander across the surface of the metal.

-This set also benefits from a tri-flattened shank to stop the drill bits moving in the chuck.
+This set also benefits from tri-flattened shanks to prevent the drill bits from moving in the chuck.

 Set size | 3 |